Security Advisory YSA-2021-01

 A maliciously-crafted YubiHSM 2 device, or someone with access to the HTTP traffic between a client and device as well as the secrets needed to properly generate a valid MAC, could cause the yubihsm connector to crash.

-On December 14, 2020, Christian Reitter notified Yubico of this security issue.
-We thank Christian Reitter for reporting it and working with us under coordinated vulnerability disclosure.
+On December 14, 2020, Christian Reitter notified Yubico of the security issue.
+He then notified Yubico of the variant on February 14, 2021.
+We thank Christian Reitter for reporting both and working with us under coordinated vulnerability disclosure.

-Yubico has rated this issue as Moderate.
-It has a CVSS score of 4.4
+Yubico has rated these issues as Moderate.
+Both have a CVSS score of 4.4